LineiconsHQ/lineicons-react/README.md

 ## TypeScript Support

-Fully typed — includes definitions for the `LineIcon` component and all icon exports.
+Fully typed — includes definitions for the `LineIcons` component and all icon exports.

 ---